 "Karen Lee Sobol’s work is an alarmingly beautiful cautionary tale.
 She interprets climate science to inspire a sense of connection and stewardship for us all."

 “Life is a beautiful place.”
 This vision motivates me and offers emotional and spiritual balance in an increasingly teetering world.

 Each moment holds magic.
 Staying alert and daydreaming, planning and improvising, these are the ways my mind, heart, and spirit move.
 Five decades of meditation and swimming drive the rhythms and energies that power my brushstrokes.

 My work interprets global environmental health and honors life on earth.
 The "Goddess" series embodies procreation, protection, and threat.
 The "Nobody’s Nomads" series depicts the escalating cascade of environmental refugees.
 The "20//20" series addresses our collective challenges as we navigate Covid’s uncharted territory.
 Having survived a personal health nightmare, I aim to help us face our fears, maneuver through them, and emerge intact.

-Artist, author, architect, and advocate, Karen Lee Sobol is an explorer of our spiritual and physical realms.
-In many media, her art celebrates both nature and human nature.
+Artist, author, architect, and advocate, Karen Lee Sobol explores our spiritual and physical realms.
+In many media, her art celebrates nature and human nature.
 Her memoir—Twelve Weeks: An Artist's Story of Cancer, Healing, and Hope—helps save lives around the world.
 She illustrates her journey with her art.